 PMINJ is dedicated to improving core competencies based on the PMI Talent Triangle skillset for project managers.
 Those attending this event will gain eight (8) PDUs for their participation.

 Don’t miss this unique opportunity to join us for an exciting day of professional development, engaging speakers and networking opportunities.
-Discounts are available for full time students, active military, neighboring PMI chapter members and groups of 5 or more.
-Register today to secure your seat.

 |Facilities|| Karen Kogut